 \item The running time of LEADING is around $0.8$ times higher than that of Supervised-FT, which is reasonable since the two pipelines are run in a sequential manner on the same GPU but it can be easily reduced by parallel computing.

-\item The memory cost and running time align well with our computational complexity analysis in Section~\ref{sec:complexity}.
+The memory cost and running time align well with our complexity analysis in Section~\ref{sec:complexity}.

 \end{itemize}